souless94/SingRoamAI/README.md

 ## Contributing
 Contributions are welcome!
 Please check the [issues](https://github.com/yourusername/singroamai/issues) section and follow the contribution guidelines.

+## Deployment
+Do update domain for deployment in config/appInfo.ts

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

 ---
 For any inquiries or support, please contact [your email or project link].